krombo-kode/DiscoTek/README.md

 (v0.5):\
     - application now removes empty directories after completion\
-    - application now removes temporary audio stub file after processing each bad track (tag can't accidentally be reused on next track)\
+    - application now removes temporary audio stub file after processing each bad track (stub can't accidentally be reused on next track)\
     - files that app fails to fix are placed in a separate directory for user to do with as they please

 (v0.4):\